Magnetic particle inspection

-Magnetic particle Inspection (MPI) is a nondestructive testing (NDT) process for detecting surface and shallow subsurface discontinuities in ferromagnetic materials such as iron, nickel, cobalt, and some of their alloys.
+Magnetic particle inspection (MPI) is a nondestructive testing process where a magnetic field is used for detecting surface, and shallow subsurface, discontinuities in ferromagnetic materials.
+Examples of ferromagnetic materials include iron, nickel, cobalt, and some of their alloys.
 The process puts a magnetic field into the part.
 The piece can be magnetized by direct or indirect magnetization.
 Direct magnetization occurs when the electric current is passed through the test object and a magnetic field is formed in the material.
+The magnetic lines of force are perpendicular to the direction of the electric current, which may be either alternating current (AC) or some form of direct current (DC) (rectified AC).
 Indirect magnetization occurs when no electric current is passed through the test object, but a magnetic field is applied from an outside source.
-The magnetic lines of force are perpendicular to the direction of the electric current, which may be either alternating current (AC) or some form of direct current (DC) (rectified AC).

 The presence of a surface or subsurface discontinuity in the material allows the magnetic flux to leak, since air cannot support as much magnetic field per unit volume as metals.